3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Related works

 \subsection{3D Neural Stylization}

 3D neural stylization, utilizing neural networks, manipulates the color, texture, and shape of the 3D digital representations.
 This facilitates the automated generation of stylized content in computer graphics.
 Recently, numerous approaches have adopted large pre-trained models such as VGG~\cite{simonyan2014very} and CLIP~\cite{radford2021learning} for efficient zero-shot feature extraction, crucial for guiding stylization via images or texts.
-The capabilities of the large pre-trained models have inspired diverse methods for stylizing 3D data in formats like volumes~\cite{kim2019transport, kim2020lagrangian, guo2021volumetric, aurand2022efficient}, implicit fields~\cite{huang2021learning, chiang2022stylizing, huang2022stylizednerf, liu2023stylerf, chen2022upst}, and point clouds~\cite{cao2020psnet}.
+The capabilities of the large pre-trained models have inspired diverse methods for stylizing 3D data in formats like volumes~\cite{kim2019transport, kim2020lagrangian, guo2021volumetric, aurand2022efficient}, implicit fields~\cite{huang2021learning, chiang2022stylizing, huang2022stylizednerf, chen2022upst, liu2023stylerf}, and point clouds~\cite{cao2020psnet}.
 The advent of a differentiable renderer~\cite{kato2018neural} has further extended neural stylization to meshes, a prevalent format used in computer graphics and 3D applications.
-Various studies~\cite{liu2018paparazzi, hollein2022stylemesh, richardson2023texture} have explored manipulating style features using images as reference, while others~\cite{chen2022tango, hwang2023text2scene, gao2023textdeformer, richardson2023texture, chen2023text2tex} have employed texts as guides for altering the mesh style.
+Various studies~\cite{liu2018paparazzi, hollein2022stylemesh} have explored manipulating style features using images as reference, while others~\cite{chen2022tango, hwang2023text2scene, gao2023textdeformer, richardson2023texture, chen2023text2tex, zhuang2023dreameditor} have employed texts as guides for altering the mesh style.
+Moreover, methods based on Neural Radiance Fields~\cite{nguyen2022snerf, bao2023sine, fischer2024nerf, jung2024geometry} have enabled the editing of appearance using text or image references, producing high-quality 3D results.
 However, these methods encounter a challenge in directly manipulating individual mesh parts due to their reliance on holistic visual representations.
 To overcome this challenge, our study aims to provide more granular control over the stylization process, allowing for the targeted manipulation of individual mesh parts.